 When I go back there, the first thing I do is take a walk.
 Vienna is the kind of city where walking can be done with ease.
 In fact, getting around is done with an unstressed grace that I have never experience anywhere else.
 I always savour a walk through district one, the very heart of the city,

 This day, like most days, I start at Schottentor.
 Schottentor is a transport hub where lots of trams bring their passengers in from the outlying districts of the city; buses and the Ubahn connect here too.
 I head down Schottengasse towards Freyung, which is a beautiful square.
 At Christmas and at Easter there are lovely markets here.
-Today, I decide to head along Herrengasse all the way to the Hofburg Palace.
+Today, I decided to head along Herrengasse all the way to the Hofburg Palace.

 This walk always lets me know I really am in Vienna when I hear the sound of horses’ hooves pulling their elegant landaus along the street.
 Throw in a musician, perhaps a musician busking close to Café Central, or the harpist playing in the Ferstel Passage, and I am captivated.
 From here there is a myriad of choices; grand open streets lined with designer shops and attendant security; alleyways that lead into small courtyards, imposing cathedrals, bustling coffee shops.